 Road to reopen Monday 8 January 2018

 The following rules of use for the shared street have been developed to keep people safe.
-The street will reopen to all traffic on Monday 8 January 2018, subject to a 10 km/h speed limit.
+The street reopened to all traffic on Monday 8 January 2018, subject to a 10 km/h speed limit.
 This will let people see the street in operation both with and without traffic.
 Please familiarise yourself with these rules below.

 Safety rules for Tainui Shared Street